Our bodies create a lot of heat. Normally, they're cooled through sweating and by heat radiating through the skin.

 - Kids should wear light-colored, loose clothing on hot days and use sunscreen when outdoors.

-- On hot or humid days, limit outdoor activity during the hottest parts of the day.
+- In hot or humid weather, schedule outdoor activities during the cooler parts of the day in the early morning or evening.

 - Teach kids to come indoors, rest, and hydrate right away whenever they feel overheated.